Atanas Zafirov: Chairman of the BSP & Deputy Prime Minister

-On 3 September, Zafirov attended the 2025 China Victory Day Parade meeting with General Secretary of the Chinese Communist Party, Xi Jinping.
+On 3 September, Zafirov attended the 2025 China Victory Day Parade meeting with Chinese leader Xi Jinping.
 His attendance led to questions about whether Zafirov was present at the event in his capacity as Deputy Prime Minister.
 The opposition coalition, PP-DB, called on Zafirov to resign due to the presence of controversial figures, such as Russian President Vladimir Putin at the parade.
 Further, Prime Minister Rosen Zhelyazkov stated that he was not aware of the visit.
 In response, Zafirov argued that his attendance was in his capacity as leader of the Bulgarian Socialist Party, having received the invitation prior to his role as a government minister.
 He further emphasised that he did not meet with either Putin, or General Secretary of the Workers' Party of Korea Kim Jong-Un, and that the nature of his meetings with other leaders was focused on furthering Bulgaria's economic development.

 Zafirov was appointed as the chairman of the newly formed "National Board of Waters", an institution created in order to manage cases of acute water scarcity which effected at least 280,000 Bulgarians.
 After the first meeting of the board, Zafirov reported that 3.7 billion Leva were required in order to renovate antiquated water-related infrastructure in order to prevent future problems.
-In later statements to the media, Zafirov praised the work of the government, and specifically the Ministry of Regional Development, for halving the number of people effected by acute water scarcity within a 10 day period.
+In later statements to the media, Zafirov praised the work of the government, and specifically the Ministry of Regional Development, for halving the number of people effected by acute water scarcity within a 10-day period.

 On 14 October, GERB leader, Boyko Borisov made a speech in which he criticised the work of BSP-nominated ministers, as well as chairwoman Nataliya Kiselova, threatening new elections if a government re-shuffle didn't take place.
 In an emergency press conference on 16 October, Zafirov defended the work of ministers from the BSP, while re-iterating that he was open to making government changes in the interests of stability, provided they were a result of negotiations.
 During a meeting of the Council of Common Governance, it was decided that the composition of the current cabinet would remain unchanged, however GERB and ITN formally requested the resignation of Nataliya Kiselova.
 On 26 October, Zafirov confirmed that the BSP had agreed to her resignation, provided that the rotational principle was embedded in the coalition agreement and that the political priorities of the current government were reviewed.

+Zafirov was a strong proponent of the 2026 state budget proposed by the Zhelyazkov government, calling it the "most left-wing budget in decades".
+After the government announced a review of the 2026 budget in response to large-scale protests, Zafirov confirmed that the party would "review" its participation in government if their key policies were excluded.
+On 2 December, after a new mass protest was held in Sofia, the government withdrew the budget for 2026 in order to rework it.
+Zafirov defended the governments decision and stated that the review of the budget could give an opportunity for the incorporation of other BSP proposoals.